RodrigoLPA/ad_UAS/README.md

 - Intrusion Detection Systems (IDSs) and Intrusion Prevention Systems (IPSs) are crucial for defending against network attacks.

-## The Dataset

-## About Dataset

-### Overview

 - Unlike the commonly-used [KDDCUP99 outlier detection dataset](https://odds.cs.stonybrook.edu/smtp-kddcup99-dataset/), this dataset contains both benign and updated attack data, mimicking real-world scenarios, with an emphasis on generating realistic background traffic using the B-Profile system.

 - It includes network traffic analysis results with labeled flows and feature definitions.
 - It profiles the behavior of 25 users across various protocols like HTTP, HTTPS, FTP, SSH, and email.

-### Data Capturing Details

-- Data captured from July 3 to July 7, 2017, including benign traffic and various attacks (e.g., Brute Force, DoS, Heartbleed, Web Attack, Infiltration, Botnet, DDoS).

 ### Key Dataset Features

+The data was captured from July 3 to July 7, 2017, including benign traffic and various attacks (e.g., Brute Force, DoS, Heartbleed, Web Attack, Infiltration, Botnet, DDoS).

 1. **Complete Network Configuration**: Includes diverse OS and network devices.
 2. **Complete Traffic**: Involves a user profiling agent and different machines for victim and attack networks.